mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - Resource Groups
    - Select your Resource Group
    - Identify the object with the Ubuntu Network Interface
-   - Click the "Add" button
-   - Click the "finished" button
+   - Select  "Ip configurations in the left panel
-   - Note the IP-Address <10.0.3.5>
+   - Note the IP-Address <10.0.3.5> (this is the address which will be used as the pool member on the BIG-IP config)

    |image110|